Hitman007/FastRegister/README.md

-One of the problems with wordpress is the registration process.
+One of the problems with wordpress is the registration process, is that it is very cumbersome.
 Which goes:

 1. Go to the registration form
 2. Send user a random password based on their email